Back to species list

 Distribution & Habitat

-Breeds across northern Europe, the Palearctic region, and central North America.
-In North America, the breeding range extends from the Saint Lawrence River through the Great Lakes, across Alberta and Saskatchewan to the Dakotas and Kansas, westward to California, and along coastal regions of Pacific Canada and southern Alaska.
-The range continues expanding eastward.
-This species is strongly migratory, wintering from coastal Alaska south through Idaho, Kansas, Ohio, and Virginia to Central America.
-In Great Britain, it remains a scarce breeding bird and winter visitor, though populations have increased, likely through both introductions and natural colonization.
-A small breeding population has recently established in Ireland, centered on County Wexford and Lough Neagh.
-Occasional individuals appear in southern India.
+Breeds in northern Europe, across the Palearctic, and central North America.
+The North American breeding range extends along the Saint Lawrence River, through the Great Lakes, Alberta, Saskatchewan, the Dakotas, south to Kansas, west to California, and along coastal Pacific Canada and southern coastal Alaska.
+The range is expanding into eastern North America.
+Strongly migratory, wintering from coastal Alaska south into Central America, and east into Idaho, Kansas, Ohio, and Virginia.
+Also found in parts of South Asia, particularly southern India.
+In Great Britain, it is a scarce-breeding bird and winter visitor with increasing populations; small breeding populations exist in Ireland.

 Behavior & Ecology